Gouzenko Affair: Espionage

 In June 1943, Colonel Nicholai Zabotin arrived as the military attaché to the Embassy.
 Officially, he was charged with facilitating the delivery of military technology to the Soviet Union.
 Covertly, however, he took charge of the GRU's intelligence operations in Canada.
 Code-named "Grant", he was tasked with gathering information about radar technology, explosives, and, in particular, the atomic bomb.
 He was also instructed to recruit Canadian researchers and civil servants who would provide information during and after the war.

 Zabotin was considerably less cautious than Sokolov.
 He opted to have Embassy staff deal with agents directly rather than through intermediaries.
 He also struck up an affair with a Russian immigrant in Montreal named Nina Farmer.
 As an expatriate, she would have been considered a traitor and, had Soviet authorities discovered the affair, Zabotin most likely would have been recalled.
-Zabotin largely delegated management of the individual operatives to his subordinates: Colonel Motinov, Colonel Vasili Rogov, and Sokolov.
+Zabotin largely delegated management of the individual operatives to his subordinates: Lieutenant Colonel Petr Motinov, Major Vasili Rogov, and Sokolov.

 The GRU was not the only Soviet intelligence agency operating in Ottawa.
 The People's Commissariat for Internal Affairs (NKVD), the Soviet secret police and precursor to the KGB, also operated out of the Embassy, headed by Vitali Pavlov, who had arrived in Ottawa in 1942 when the legation was initially established.
 Additionally, Soviet naval intelligence may also have been operating out of the Embassy.
 However, the GRU and the NKVD did not share resources or intelligence and their relationship was highly dysfunctional.
 Infighting was frequent as the two agencies competed for informants.
 Staff would frequently undermine each other by reporting even minor infractions to Moscow.
 Responsibility for Embassy staff technically fell to Pavlov, although he and Zabotin rarely spoke to each other.